Assistant Professor of History

 Education and/or Experience

-• An earned PhD in History is required by January 30, 2023.
-Advanced ABD candidates are welcome to apply and will be considered.
+• An earned PhD in History is required by August 1, 2024.
+Advanced ABD clients will be considered.

-• Ability to teach courses in modern American history.
+• Ability to teach courses in early modern or world history

 Technology Skills